Billy is a cream coloured, neutered, 3yr old Golden Retriever. He has been

 will bring the ball back and drop it at our feet for us to throw again.

 Billy is not a greedy dog and eats slowly.
-We have been feeding him his main meals
+Billy ate but did not enjoy his kibble so is now

 I’ve been using a special lead on Billy to help with his pulling on a normal lead and it is